pr0g/cmake-examples/installing/README.md

 This isn't going to be a strict technical definition of installing, I just want to distill roughly what it is, what you get from it, and why it's cool.

-Installing is really just copying certain files from the src/build location to somewhere else so other projects can use them.
+Installing is really just copying certain files from a src/build location to somewhere else so other projects can use them.
 Quite _where_ this was drove me nuts for ages (coming from a predominantly Windows background it just felt weird).
 It doesn't help that lots of examples are predominantly `make` focussed which makes understanding how things work on Windows more difficult (I use Visual Studio most of the time).

 Before understanding how to install your own libraries it's actually really helpful to use an existing library that's already done all the hard work for you.
 Let's choose Google's [benchmark](https://github.com/google/benchmark) library as an example.

-The `benchmark` docs do an okay job of explaing how to download and build it, but unfortunately they're `make` orientated again.
+The `benchmark` docs do an okay job of explaining how to download and build it, but unfortunately they're `make` orientated again.
 Let's list the commands you'd need to have this work on *nix/macOS or Windows.

 ```bash
 mkdir benchmark && cd benchmark